 He is the “performative male.”
 And he recently made a special appearance at the University of North Florida.

-On Wednesday, the UNF Green was flooded with hundreds of students who came to watch others compete in a “performative male” contest.
-The contest had nearly 50 student competitors and was hosted by the UNF Vietnamese Student Association.
+Hundreds of students flooded the UNF Green Wednesday to watch others compete in a “performative male” contest.
+The contest featured nearly 50 student competitors and was hosted by the UNF Vietnamese Student Association.

 The announcers asked contestants questions such as, “How do you feel about women?” and “What are your thoughts on period cramps?”